OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

 ### Enumerations

-OBIE Specifications include various fields of Enumerated data types, where either the values are fixed to a OBIE defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBIE defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).
+OBL Specifications include various fields of Enumerated data types, where either the values are fixed to a OBL defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBL defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).

 While Static Enumerations are listed on each API Specification page, Namespaced Enumerations are captured on the Namespaced Enumerations page.